kcmyang/workman-xkb/README.md

 # workman-xkb

-Port of the Workman layout with extend layer.
+Port of the Workman layout with extend layer for xkb.